Saying “thank you” is an act of good manners. It’s an unwritten rule of underlying ethical code – the etiquette.

 Now, do you have to always leave tips?
 No, you don’t.

-You don’t want to feel completely lost, when it comes to tipping for a massage.
+If you don’t want to feel completely lost, when it comes to tipping for a massage.

 You better follow the massage tipping etiquette.